cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ## Context

 [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3)
-serialization is not unique (i.e. there exist a practically unlimited number of valid binary representations for a protobuf document)<sup>1</sup>.
+serialization is not bijective (i.e. there exist a practically unlimited number of valid binary representations for a protobuf document)<sup>1</sup>.
 For signature verification in Cosmos SDK, signer and verifier need to agree on the same serialization of a SignDoc as defined in [ADR-020](./adr-020-protobuf-transaction-encoding.md) without transmitting the serialization.
-This document describes a deterministic serialization scheme for a subset of protobuf documents, that covers this use case but can be reused in other cases as well.
+This document describes a bijective serialization scheme for a subset of protobuf documents, that covers this use case but can be reused in other cases as well.